Home » Travel Places »

 Places to visit in colombia

 Cartagena is the bustling city where Kathleen Turner’s character Joan Wilder begins her Colombian adventures in Romancing the Stone.
-Ideally, travellers will get their trips off to greater starts, though the city is just as busy as when it was one of the key Caribbean ports from the 16th to 18th centuries.
+Ideally, travelers will get their trips off to greater starts, though the city is just as busy as when it was one of the key Caribbean ports from the 16th to 18th centuries.
 Fought over by various countries, Cartagena was one of the most heavily fortified cities in South America; these fortifications can still be seen today.
 Vacationers should take time to roam through the colourful old town, with its northeastern structures that includes museums, palaces and churches.
 “Bocagrande“, a long strip of hotel systems and accommodations fronting onto the beach, is also very popular with vacationers.

 Tayrona National Park